BradleyA/git-TEST-commit-automation/hooks/README.md

 #### Strategy:
 Scripts to assist running something, and checking something, then reporting something; when you commit something.

+#### About

+git-TEST-commit-automation runs pre-commit and post-commit when "git commit -m 'message' " is executed.
+Pre-commit creates a file (${REPOSITORY_DIR}/hooks/COMMIT_FILE_LIST) which incluses files being commited.
+Post-commit searches in the same directory as the commited filename for a TEST/<filename>/ directory.
+If found post-commit runs TEST/<filename>/SA-setup.sh and/or TEST/<filename>/FVT-setup.sh then searches for files beginning with SA- of FVT- and runs them.

 #### Objectives:
 1) Quick setup with default test cases for any Git repository (in seconds)
 2) Quick uninstall on any Git repository (in seconds)